-Subject to any applicable restrictions set forth in the Articles of Association, any shareholder of ours may transfer all or any of his or her common shares by an instrument of transfer in the usual or common form or in the form prescribed by our stock exchange or any other form approved by our board of directors.
+Subject to any applicable restrictions set forth in the Articles of Association, any shareholder of ours may transfer all or any of his or her common shares by an instrument of transfer in the usual or common form or in the form prescribed by Nasdaq or any other form approved by our board of directors.

-The Class A common shares sold in this offering will be traded on the accordance with the Articles of Association and rules and regulations of the stock exchange in book-entry form and may be transferred in stock exchange.
+The Class A common shares sold in this offering will be traded on Nasdaq stock exchange in book-entry form and may be transferred in accordance with the Articles of Association and rules and regulations of Nasdaq or of any recognized stock exchange on which our securities are listed.